 Press the input field for Point1 to enter the value for the calibration point.
 The M800 displays a keypad for modifying the value.
-Press the ← button and the transmitter will take over the value.
+Press the \leftarrow button to accept the value.

 The screen shows the entered value for the reference solution (1st line) and the measured value of the M800 (2nd line).